Oriel's Access Strategy and Outreach Work

 Working with link regions

-As part of the University of Oxford’s regional outreach strategy, we take responsibility for being the first point of contact for schools in two regions of the country - Dudley, Walsall, Wolverhampton and Worcestershire in the West Midlands, and Kensington and Chelsea, and Richmond upon Thames in London.
+As part of the University of Oxford’s regional outreach strategy, we take responsibility for being the first point of contact for schools in Dudley, Walsall, Wolverhampton and Worcestershire in the West Midlands, and the London boroughs of Richmond and Kensington & Chelsea.
+For the 2020-21 academic year, we will also be taking on responsibility for Herefordshire.

 Encouraging applications from under-represented groups

-We also run a series of events designed to open up access to Oxford for students from all over the country who are from state school (particularly non-selective state school), deprived, or otherwise underrepresented backgrounds at Oxford.
-These include:
+Our yearly programme of events and partnerships are designed to open up access to Oxford for students from all over the country who are from state school (particularly non-selective state school), deprived, or otherwise under-represented backgrounds.
+These include, but are not limited to:

 - An annual Medicine Outreach Day to which state school students interested in studying Medicine or Biomedical Sciences are invited.
-The day is hosted by our Outreach Officer and current Oriel students.
-In 2018 it took place on 10th February 2018 and 80 students attended.
+The day is hosted by our Outreach Officer and current Oriel students and incorporates admissions advice with clinical taster sessions.
+80 students attended the last event of this type in 2019.

 How our student mix is changing

 We are seeing encouraging progress in our strategy of encouraging more applications from under-represented groups, and this is feeding through into a more diverse undergraduate body.
-Oriel admits on average just fewer than 90 students per year, of whom typically 70 or so are from the UK.
+Oriel admits around 90 students per year of whom typically 70 or so are from the UK.
 For 2017 we saw a substantial increase in the proportion of UK domiciled undergraduates from state schools, BME backgrounds, and ACORN category 4/5 postcodes (classified as ‘Financially Stretched’ or ‘Urban Adversity’ – read more about ACORN here).

 Graphs showing data for Oriel applications and admissions between 2013 and 2017 can be viewed here.